-The deadline for submission of tenders is <a tender received after this deadline will be automatically rejected.
+The deadline for submission of tenders is <day, month, year until XX:XXh>.
+Any tender received after this deadline will be automatically rejected.

 Address and means of submission of the tenders:

 The tenderers will submit their tenders using the standard submission form available in Part B of this tender dossier.
 The tender will be submitted in 1 (one) original.
 In case of e-mail submission, the tenderer may provide a scanned original.
 Ay tenders not using the prescribed form shall be rejected by the contracting authority.